 HOW TO BECOME A PIFA GOLD STANDARD OF INDEPENDENCE™ PRACTISING MEMBER

 To become and remain a practising member of PIFA, advisers must go through an application process including provision of evidence of their independence, and the Association must be assured that their practice is aligned with its principles.
-All practicing members must also adhere to Section 923a of the Corporations Act 2001, and the following article and links may help explain a little more about what this entails:
+All practicing members must also adhere to Section 923a of the Corporations Act 2001.

-If you would like to become a member, please contact us.
-We will get in touch with you to discuss next steps.
+If you would like to become a member, click here to apply.

 FREQUENTLY ASKED QUESTIONS